thcasey3/lrengine/docs/source/introduction.rst

 Introduction to lrengine
 ========================

 The aim of lrengine is to provide a simple mechanism for building and interacting with a DataFrame that has 'classifiers' that are extracted from file and/or folder names.
-Users can define a function that operates on those files and/or folders and define additional 'classifiers' that are the outputs returned from the function.
-This provides an easy way to interact with directories of common data types and search for correlations between the file and/or folder names and outputs of the function's operations on those files and/or folders.
+Users can also define a function that operates on those files and/or folders and returns additional 'classifiers'.
+This provides an easy way to interact with directories of common data types and search for correlations between text in the file and/or folder names and any outputs of a user-defined function's operations on those files and/or folders.
+See the examples for a template script.

 How to use lrengine
 ===================